freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 In order to support RocketChip and derivatives we had to work on A(accessed), D(dirty) PTE (page table entry) bits management.
 We have successfully tested this on a lowRISC board and it is booting to multiuser just fine. lowRISC UART driver was added.

-Superuser-User-Modify (SUM) bit in sstatus register is now used: kernel can access userspace only within certain functions that explicitly handle crossing user/kernel boundary.
+Superuser-User-Modify (SUM) bit in status register is now used: kernel can access userspace only within certain functions that explicitly handle crossing user/kernel boundary.

 # Ports #